thoward27/algorithms/README.md

 4. Install C++ Extensions
 5. Go to [devdocs](https://devdocs.io/)
 6. Enable C++
-7. Navigate to “Offline Data”
+7. Navigate to “Offline Data” (Use the 3 dots on the lefthand side of the screen)
 8. Install C++ Package
 9. Read Chapter 1: Accelerated C++ (30 m)
-10. [Code Signal](https://app.codesignal.com/) Practice Test (1 hr) Due Thursday
+10. [Code Signal](https://app.codesignal.com/) Practice Test with your favorite language (1 hr) Due Thursday